acaizu00/about-me-/README.md

 byi:

-- i'm not much of a talker sadly. but after i get to know you i'll be alot more chatty.
+- i'm not much of a talker sadly. but after i get to know you i'll be alot more chatty (if you'd like me to be, ofc)

-- please be kind. i have no interest in drama. if you're gonna be mean as a joke please tell me or use tone tags, otherwise i can't tell.

 - stay platonic.

-- i'm always c+h friendly! if you see me hanging around dont be shy to sit/cuddle by me. i won't reject.
+- i'm always c+h friendly! if you see me hanging around dont be shy to sit/cuddle by me. i won't reject! but if i'm with friends just lmk first :)

-- i tend to log off pt pretty briefly or go afk all of a sudden. if i do i'll apologize in advance. this does NOT mean i dont like hanging out w/ you, i just get busy irl and have to leave. but ill always let you know!

 - do not sexualize me.